lyulouisa/Website_AIHQ_rating/docs/source/mac.rst

    Your command prompt should change to indicate that the environment is active, e.g., `(myenv) C:\Users\YourName>`.

 **Congratulations!** Now you have a python environment to run the website.
-You can proceed to the next section **'installation'** to get the website installed.
+You can proceed to **'installation'** to get the website installed.

 Installation